Pregnancy Calculator — Calculate Your Due Date

 Weeks 27 – 40

-The preparation phase!
-Baby gains weight and prepares for life.
-Your body prepares for delivery and you may experience Braxton Hicks contractions.
+The preparation stage!
+Your baby gains weight and fat, getting ready for life.
+Your body prepares for labor and you may feel Braxton Hicks practice contractions.

 Weeks 27–40 details →